Starting The Garden Early With My Indoor Greenhouse Setup

 Planting My Seedlings

-There they’ll finish growing until they’re ready to transplant into the garden when the danger of the last frost has passed.
+Inside my little inside greenhouse those seedlings will finish growing until they’re ready to transplant into the garden after the danger of the last frost has passed.

-NOTE: When it’s time to plant them in the garden I harden the seedlings off.
-But I always seem to struggle getting actual seedlings to thrive in the garden immediately after planting.
+NOTE: When it’s time to plant them in the garden I harden the seedlings off for several days.

 Start Your Veggie Garden Early.
 I plant heirloom seeds & have seedlings in the spring.
 Check Out What I Use For An Indoor Greenhouse! #TexasHomesteader